bluecatlabs/bluecat-openstack-drivers/README.md

 		bcn_neutron_debuglevel=DEBUG
 		bcn_neutron_replace=False

-- Run stack.sh to stack Devstack
+- Run stack.sh to stack Devstack, during stacking Devstack will correctly assigned the parameters defined in the local.conf into the nova/neutron.conf files automatically

 - Post installation check the driver is installed by running `pip show bluecatopenstack`.